 Bringing civil society on board

 Coordinating a tailored response to such sophisticated phenomena requires close cooperation with partner organizations.
-We work with groups such as the Egmont Group body of 159 Financial Intelligence Units, the inter-governmental Financial Action Task Force (FATF) and the FATF-linked Regional Anti-Money Laundering bodies.
+We work with groups such as the Egmont Group body of more than 160 Financial Intelligence Units, the inter-governmental Financial Action Task Force (FATF) and the FATF-linked Regional Anti-Money Laundering bodies.